Listen to "Single Sign-on Implementation for Enterprise Applications" on Spreaker. Close

 • Reduced password fatigue – users only have to contend with memorizing one password

-• Efficient B2B collaboration – B2B partnerships prosper with Federated SSO because users easily access services provided by different companies
+• Efficient B2B collaboration – B2B partnerships prosper with SSO because users easily access services provided by different companies

 • High adoption rates – SSO increases the probability that users will open an app more frequently